-Though a sedan, the Continental Flying Spur closely matches the appearance of the Continental GT Coupe.
+Though a sedan, the Continental Flying Spur closely matches the appearance of the Continental GT coupe.
 Bentley says the two were developed in parallel to create consistency in their visual appearance.
+Exterior features include:

 Leather surfaces and wood veneers provide a sumptuous feel to the inside of the Continental Flying Spur, which can be equipped with four or five seats.
-An optional radar-based adaptive cruise control system manages the throttle and brakes to maintain a preset distance behind the vehicle ahead.
+An optional adaptive cruise control system manages the throttle and brakes to maintain a preset distance behind the vehicle ahead.
+Interior features include:

 Under the Hood

-Breathing with the assistance of twin turbochargers, the Continental Flying Spur's 6.0-liter W-12 moves the 5,500-pound vehicle with great ease.
+Breathing with the assistance of twin turbochargers, the Continental Flying Spur’s 6.0-liter W-12 moves the vehicle with great ease.
+Mechanical features include:

 Standard safety equipment includes: